Know Your Agents.

 Air-gapped operation with zero internet dependency.
 Local-first data sovereignty for FISMA, CMMC, and ITAR environments.
 ATO evidence generation from immutable audit logs.
 Every agent action attributable to an authenticated session.

 Assign agents to separate research tracks — case law, contracts, regulatory compliance.
-They verify each other's findings through interpane communication.
+They verify each other's findings through interagent communication.
 Full audit trail for malpractice protection and regulatory evidence.

 One agent writes Terraform while another reviews for security and cost.
 Subagent watcher tracks deploy hierarchies.
 Sysinfo pane shows live metrics during agent-triggered deploys.